sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 [OPTION BEGIN [Bruno]]

 - **In this tutorial**, we will build upon the orchestration framework introduced in [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html).
-The focus will shift from basic orchestration to leveraging optional advanced modules to enhance data privacy and refine response quality.
+The focus will shift from basic orchestration to leveraging optional modules to enhance data privacy and refine response quality.
 These enhancements include:

     -	**Data Masking**: Hiding sensitive information like phone numbers, organizational details, or personal identifiers.

     -	**Content Filtering**: Screening for categories such as hate speech, self-harm, explicit content, and violence to ensure safe and relevant responses.

 - Here, we extend the use case introduced in [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html), where orchestration was executed without incorporating data masking or content filtering.
-Here, we will include these advanced modules to improve data privacy, security, and response quality.
+Here, we will include these modules to improve data privacy, security, and response quality.

 **Bruno Setup** : If you have already completed the environment setup, configuration, and deployment as described in the [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html), you can directly proceed to the Data Masking Configuration.
-If you're new to this, please follow the steps in the [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html) to set up your environment, configure, and deploy the orchestration before proceeding with the advanced modules.
+If you're new to this, please follow the steps in the [Tutorial](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html) to set up your environment, configure, and deploy the orchestration before proceeding with the modules.

 [OPTION END]